-The government have introduced a voucher-based grant scheme to provide up to £350 towards each charge point you have installed (from 1st April 2020.
+The government have introduced a voucher-based grant scheme to provide up to £350 towards each electric vehicle charge point you have installed (from 1st April 2020.
 Before April 2020 it was £500 per point).
 The workplace charging scheme provides funding to businesses for up to 40 points.

 Do I qualify?

 So does my workplace qualify?
 What’s the small print?

 “You’ll get 75% of purchase and installation costs, up to a maximum of £350 for each socket, up to a maximum of 40 across all sites for each applicant. ” – Workplace Charging Scheme – Guidance Document

 - You’re a business, charity or public authority

 - Have dedicated off-street parking for staff or fleet use.

 - You can declare a need for electric vehicle charging equipment or an intent to encourage uptake among their staff or fleet.

 - Located in England, Wales, Scotland, Northern Ireland

 - Own the property or have consent from the landlord